akka/akka/akka-docs/rst/scala/persistence-query.rst

 Materialized values of queries
 ------------------------------
-Journals are able to provide additional information related to a query by exposing `materialized values`_, which are a feature of `Akka Streams`_ that allows to expose additional values at stream materialization time.
+Journals are able to provide additional information related to a query by exposing :ref:`materialized-values-quick-scala`, which are a feature of :ref:`streams-scala` that allows to expose additional values at stream materialization time.

 More advanced query journals may use this technique to expose information about the character of the materialized stream, for example if it's finite or infinite, strictly ordered or not ordered at all.
 The materialized value type